phpboot/ezQuery/README.md

 # ezQuery
-class forma making simple queries from a database
+class for making simple queries from a database